 This required course (HNUH 300) is typically completed in the second semester of the sophomore year, or, at the latest, in the first semester of the junior year.
 Students are not permitted to register for this course until they have completed at least one thematic cluster or one theory & practice track.

 A thematic cluster is a group of 3-4 non-sequential courses concerned with a single topic of contemporary and enduring significance.
-Clusters are comprised of an I-series course and 2-3 satellite seminars.
-To complete a cluster, students must complete the I-series course (3 credits) and one of the satellite seminars (3 credits), for a total of 6 credits.
+Clusters are comprised of a Big Question course and 2-3 satellite seminars.
+To complete a cluster, students must complete the Big Question course (3 credits) and one of the satellite seminars (3 credits), for a total of 6 credits.
 Courses may be completed in any order and at any time during the cluster’s two-year lifespan.

 A theory & practice track is a group of 2 non-sequential courses that engage a single topic from differential methodological orientations.
 To complete a theory & practice track, students must complete both the theory seminar (3 credits) and the practice seminar (3 credits), for a total of 6 credits.
 Theory & practice seminars may be completed in any order and at any time during the track’s multi-year lifespan.